meltingscales/amethyst-algorithms-minecraft-intro-to-cs-course/course-code/amethyst-algorithms-1-ide-setup/README.md

 ## Steps

 1. Import the project `amethyst-algorithms-1-ide-setup` into IntelliJ IDEA.
-2. Run `./gradlew neoforge` to sync NeoForge with your IDE.
+2. Run `./gradlew neoforge neoForgeIdeSync` to sync NeoForge with your IDE.
 Note that this will add "Run" configurations that can be used to launch Minecraft.
-3.
+3. Now, use the "Play" button at the top-right to launch a client or server.
+   - Or, just run `./gradlew clean cleanRunClient runClient`.